ianpaul10/formulate/README.md

 - [ ] Locally cache all web form inputs.
 Additionally store the url and site context to allow it to be used in similar but not necessarily an identical URL (e.g. diff airlines -- same data but just slightly diff form) that will be included in the context window
 - [ ] Above can be just started with keeping things by URL, no addtl metadata
 - [ ] Rename piiData or userData?
+- [ ] Handle dropdowns/radio buttons/date inputs (I think just all structured inputs).
+Right now we don't read those elements or write them back to the page at all.